Indigenous Substance Use Program

-The Indigenous Substance Misuse Program within the Discipline of Addiction Medicine is committed to being responsive to the needs and priorities of Aboriginal and Torres Strait Islander (Indigenous) communities and agencies.
-Over the past 10 years, the University of Sydney has worked with urban and remote Aboriginal communities, in NSW and NT, to support them in addressing Indigenous substance misuse.
+The Indigenous Substance Use Program within the Discipline of Addiction Medicine is committed to being responsive to the needs and priorities of Aboriginal and Torres Strait Islander (Indigenous) communities and agencies.

 - Train, foster and champion Indigenous academics, clinicians and policy makers.

 - Determine appropriate and effective ways to prevent substance misuse in Indigenous communities (whether it is alcohol, tobacco, volatiles or illicit drugs).